I saw a picture of him wearing a leather jacket that looks like it was ripped off of "Life On Mars."

-UPDATE: Through 2016, Jagr has 749 goals in NHL regular-season play, more than any player except Wayne Gretzky and Gordie Howe.
+UPDATE: Through the 2016-17 season, Jagr has 765 goals in NHL regular-season play, more than any player except Wayne Gretzky and Gordie Howe.
 But he has now played for 8 different teams, including the Rangers and the Devils (meaning he's now flopped for 2 local teams, which is rare), and since 1992 has reached the Stanley Cup Finals once, with the 2013 Boston Bruins.
 That 19-year gap between Finals appearances may be a record.

 4. Randy Johnson and Roger Clemens.
 I lump these 2 together -- I really wish I could lump them together -- because of the hype they brought to my team, and the results thereof.

 When Johnson pitched for Seattle in the 1995 Division Series, he made the difference for the Mariners, every bit as much as Ken Griffey, Edgar Martinez or Tino Martinez.
 When he pitched for Arizona in the 2001 World Series, he saved the Diamondbacks' skins and beat the Yankees.
 Getting him seemed like a great idea, the old idea of, "Even if he does nothing for us, he won't be doing anything to us."

 That he has gone on to pitch elsewhere, and well, and join the 300 Wins Clubs, and surpass Clemens to be 2nd on the all-time strikeout list makes it even sicker.